Skons/HomeAssistantDeviceState/README.md

  Get-DeviceInUseByProcess -Handle .\handle64.exe -PDO \device\0000600 -Verbose
  ```

-# Scheduled task
+# Handle scheduled task
-The ps1 created for both methods can be used to be started through the task scheduler.
+The ps1 created for the Handle method can be used to start through the task scheduler.
 Point the action to powershell/pwsh with the arguments below and run in as the same user that will use the device.
 You can also run it as SYSTEM, but then you will have to add the secret as SYSTEM.
 This can be done with psexec, or you can run the .ps1 one time as SYSTEM with Add-Secret.
 ```
 -nop -exec bypass -command "& 'Path\To\PowershellScript.ps1'"
 ```